 - Gently remove the cherry blossom flower from the packet and soak in a bowl of water for 30 minutes.

-- Drain the water and wipe and remove excess water with kitchen paper.
+- Drain the water, wipe and remove excess water with kitchen paper.

-- Pick 12 flowers and cut some stem off if they are too long and do not discard them.
+- Pick 16 flowers and cut some of the stems off if they are too long and do not discard them.

 - Leave the butter at room temperature.